kasir-barati/html-css/examples/html/how-to-make-vanilla-ice-cream/README.md

 ## Advertisements or ads

 I noticed that I was mistakenly using `section` element for advertisements.
-While the appropriate element is either an `iframe` tag ([ref](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#the-iframe-element)).
+While the appropriate element is either an `iframe` tag ([ref](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#the-iframe-element)), or `div` element.
 Read more:

 - [Stackoverflow Q&A](https://stackoverflow.com/q/11002621/8784518)
 - [Stackoverflow comment](https://stackoverflow.com/questions/14384431/html-element-for-ad/14405396#comment138856933_14405396)